Pizza hummus takes the spirit of pizza and adds it into everyone’s favorite dip.

 This garbanzo bean spread is a melding of sun-dried tomatoes, tahini, lemon juice, oregano, basil, onion powder, and garlic.

-After blending the hummus, it’s finished with a pinch of red pepper flakes, and a drizzle of oil from the jar of sun-dried tomatoes.
+After blending the hummus, it’s finished with a pinch of red pepper flakes, fresh basil, and a drizzle of oil from a jar of sun-dried tomatoes.

-Serve it with your choice of toasted pizza crust wedges, pita chips, or red bell pepper slices.
+Serve pizza hummus with your choice of toasted pizza crust wedges, pita chips, olive bread, focaccia, or red bell pepper slices.

 In this post: